 No wonder the previous head of media wanted to train her staff in how to deal with the media.

-Because is that’s how she deals with inquiries, then the media are hardly likely to be well disposed towards the organisation.
+Because is that’s how she deals with even benign inquiries, then the media are hardly likely to be well disposed towards the organisation.

-One of the golden rules for PR officers handling the media – whether it be responding to an inquiry or doing an interview – is to always be helpful and always be accommodating – and not to annoy the media because it can backfire spectacularly.
+One of the golden rules for press officers handling the media – whether it be responding to an inquiry or doing an interview – is that even while standing your ground, you need to appear helpful and accommodating – and not to annoy the media, as this can backfire spectacularly.

-We run PR training courses in which we press teams through role play exercises where they deal with inquiries from the press – so they can see the impression they make and the consequences of that in terms of coverage.
+We run PR training courses in which we put teams under pressure through role play exercises.
+In these, the press officers deal with inquiries from the press (good and bad) then are critiqued, so they can see the impression they make and the consequences of that in terms of coverage.